blockchainuniversityedu/custom-rom/README.md

 Alternative Solution #1: Use Visual Studio Code, and download Android libraries that could emulate and port over the custom ROM somehow to a rooted cellphone such as the Galaxy J4.
 More updates soon.

-Alternative Solution #2: Using the JBOD method (Just A Bunch of Disks), combine two SSD volumes together to allow for 1 TB of storage access for AOSP library installation, and aim to upgrade current PC storage in the meantime.
+Alternative Solution #2: Using the JBOD method (Just A Bunch of Disks), combine two complementary SSD volumes together to allow for 1 TB of storage access for AOSP library installation, and aim to upgrade current PC storage in the meantime.

+Update #3: It will be necessary to add a feature where the decentralized ROM will encrypt the root of the phone's device tree with SHA-256 encryption, as using older methods such as MD5 could pose risks with a hash collission.
+SHA-256 will also allow for quick access to cryptocurrency mining, as well the use of smart contracts if dApps end up getting integrated early on in development.